napframework/nap-docs/app/manual/01_gettingstarted.md

 Download the [cube.vert](/content/cube.vert) and [cube.frag](/content/cube.frag) shader files and move them to `apps/rotatingcube/data/shaders`.

-Select the `CubeShader` in the resource panel.
+Select the `CubeShader` in the resources panel.
 In the inspector panel click on the folder icon next to `VertShader` and select the `cube.vert` shader file.
 Continue by clicking on the folder icon next to `Fragshader` and select the `cube.frag` shader file.

 ![](@ref content/gs_create_cubeshader.gif)